How to use IBM App Connect with IBM Watson Discovery

 Before you use App Connect Designer with IBM Watson Discovery, take note of the following considerations:

-• Before you use IBM App Connect Designer with IBM Watson Discovery, make sure you have provisioned the Watson Discovery service in IBM Cloud® and you have an environment and collection ready.
+• Before you use IBM App Connect Designer with IBM Watson Discovery, make sure that you provision the Watson Discovery service in IBM Cloud® and you have an environment and collection ready.
 To provision an IBM Watson Discovery, click the following link: IBM Cloud – Discovery.

-• You can use the Discovery tooling (a complete set of online tools) or the Discovery API to get started with IBM Watson Discovery and when you're ready you'll need to create an environment, and a collection to which you add documents.
-When this has been set up you can search your collection of documents to find specific information and extract actionable insights.
+• You can use the Discovery tools (a complete set of online tools) or the Discovery API to get started with IBM Watson Discovery.
+When you're ready, you need to create an environment and a collection to which you add documents.
+You can then search your collection of documents to find specific information and extract actionable insights.

 • You can upload data in these supported formats.

-Data input can also be in binary format; this makes it easier to upload PDF and Word documents containing rich media content.
-The data is converted and enriched to make it easier to explore and discover insights.
+Data input can also be in binary format, so you can upload PDF and Word documents that contain rich media content.
+The data is converted and enriched so that you can explore and discover insights.
 The data is then indexed into a collection from which you can create a query to understand the data and extract meaningful insights.

 Connecting to IBM Watson Discovery

-To connect App Connect to an IBM Watson Discovery account that you want App Connect to use, select your preferred application version and then provide the following connection details:
+To connect App Connect to an IBM Watson Discovery account that you want App Connect to use, select your preferred application version and provide the following connection details.

 Note: v2 is selected by default because v1 is due to be deprecated.

-• Authorization type: Provide credentials for App Connect to use (BASIC) (only value)
+• Authorization type identifies the credentials to use for App Connect (BASIC) (the only value).

-• Base URL: Specify the base URL for your IBM Watson Discovery service instance
+• Base URL is the base URL for your IBM Watson Discovery service instance.

-• API key: Specify the API key if the service instance uses the Identity and Access Management (IAM) authentication
+• API key is the API key if the service instance uses the Identity and Access Management (IAM) authentication.

-• Username: Specify the username if the service instance uses the Cloud Foundry service credentials for authentication
+• Username is the username if the service instance uses the Cloud Foundry service credentials for authentication.

-• Password: Specify the password for the associated username
+• Password is the password for the associated username.

 To obtain the connection values for IBM Watson Discovery, see Obtaining connection values for IBM Watson Discovery.